KhaterehMeshkini/Deforestation/Readme.md

 ## Deforestration

-This repository contains a Python implementation for deforestation detction analysis on satellite imagery data.
+This repository contains a Python implementation for deforestation detection on satellite imagery data.
 The script processes NDVI and BSI data, performs interpolation, and detects change events using BFAST.

 ## Features
 - Parallel processing for efficiency